Tiefseetauchner/RP-Bot/README.md

 # RP-Bot
-This Bot, which should ade in RPs
+A Bot, which should ade in RPs